-(1) A previously cancelled outfitter/guide registration shall be reinstated immediately upon receipt of notification (certificate of insurance) from an insurance company of the outfitter or guide's procurement of the required insurance coverage.

-(2) The Board shall return the previously surrendered outfitter/guide identification card, and it shall remain effective for the unexpired duration of its issuance.
+- (a) A previously cancelled Outfitter and Guide registration will be reinstated upon receipt of notification (certificate of insurance) from an insurance company. - (b) The Marine Board will return the previously surrendered Outfitter and Guide identification card and it will remain effective for the unexpired duration of its issuance.